Information for current students

 - Computer Science in the Natural Sciences Tripos

 Information for those considering taking the Computer Science option in first year NST.
-The same course is also available as a first year option in the PPS Tripos.
+The same course is also available as a first year option in the PBS Tripos.

 - Transferring into second year Computer Science